scipopt/gcg/doc/resources/devs/branching/branching-selection-heuristics.md

 ## Parameters for Branching Candidate Selection Heuristics
-Some of the selection heuristics, in GCG primarily those that are based on strong branching, can further be adjusted by setting values for certain parameters.
+Some of the selection heuristics, in GCG primarily those that are based on strong branching, can further be adjusted by **setting values for certain parameters**.
 These parameters include the depth until which strong branching is performed for hybrid branching, the reliability parameter for reliability branching, or the number of candidates that pass through each phase for hierarchical branching.
 See @ref selection-heuristics-params "here" for a full list of the available parameters, together with descriptions, value ranges and default values.